 - a.
 Primary surgeon - b.
 Assistant surgeon - c.
 Anesthesiologist or certified anesthetist - d.
-Surgical supplies such as sutures and sterile set-ups when surgery is performed in the physician's office caused by congenital defects, developmental abnormalities, trauma, infection, tumors or disease.
+Surgical supplies such as sutures and sterile set-ups when surgery is performed in the physician's office disease.
 It is usually performed to improve function, but may also be performed to approximate a normal appearance.